Madeline Shay Williams

 Associate

-Madeline advises property owners, developers, architects, and engineers on zoning and land use issues in the District of Columbia and Northern Virginia.
-Madeline regularly counsels clients on zoning and land use issues ranging from site acquisitions, development options, and transfers of development rights to preparing zoning and building code compliance memorandums, including drafting and negotiating easement agreements as well as restrictive declarations.
+Madeline represents property owners and developers in securing zoning and land use entitlements in the District of Columbia.
+She regularly advises clients and larger development teams on a variety of zoning and land use issues ranging from site acquisitions, development options, and transfers of development rights to preparing zoning analysis and compliance memorandums.
+She is also experienced in drafting and negotiating easement agreements and purchase and sales agreements.
+Madeline advocates for clients before local Advisory Neighborhood Commissions throughout the District in seeking support for zoning relief and development-related legislation.

-Madeline earned her dual law/Master of Public Policy degree from William & Mary Law School and her undergraduate degree, magna cum laude, from George Mason University.
+Madeline earned her dual Juris Doctor/Master of Public Policy degree from William & Mary and her undergraduate degree, magna cum laude, from George Mason University.

 Experience